- 28 Jul 2025

 Taking action against Stock

-Tick the stock items and then choose a Location, Rack/Shelf and quantity before clicking Reserve.
+Once you've clicked Reserve on the main page, tick the stock items and then choose a Location, Rack/Shelf and quantity before clicking Reserve to confirm.

 Next, choose whether each item requires Sign Off.

-You can set this individually per stock item, or use the ‘Mark all selected items as Required Sign Off’ option at the top to apply it in bulk.
+You can set this individually per stock item, or use the ‘Mark all selected items as Required Sign Off’ option at the top to apply it in bulk if you are issuing more than one item.

 Click Continue when you are happy with your selections.